LaboratoryOpticsBiosciences/bioimageloader/README.md

 rooted from the nature of bioimages.
 For instances of technical issues, some datasets were missing one or two pairs of image and annotation, had broken files, had very specific file formats that cannot be easily read in python, or provided mask annotation not in image format but in .xml format.
-It was rather pain to deal with all these edge cases one by one.
-But anyway I did it and I thought it would be valuable to package and share it with community so that others do not have to suffer.
+It was rather painful to deal with all these edge cases one by one.
+But anyway I did it and I thought it would be valuable to package and share it with community even though the number of datasets is small for the moment, so that others do not have to suffer.

 ## Installation